 Support the development of a range of facilities such as the Parkers and the Michael Morpurgo Library that will keep West Buckland School at the forefront of Independent Schools in the south west.

 Provide equipment for the arts, music and the classroom to enrich teaching and learning.

 The opportunity to give is very flexible and if you are a UK taxpayer giving with Gift Aid enables us to increase the value of your gift by 25%, at no additional cost to you.
 If you are a higher rate tax payer, the cost is further reduced.

-Leaving a legacy to the West Buckland School is one of the most meaningful and enduring gifts you can make.
+Leaving a legacy to a school is one of the most meaningful and enduring gifts you can make.

 If and when the time is right for you to put a charity in your will, please remember your time, or your children’s time with us.
 Some of the most significant gifts made to West Buckland School have come from legacies which have helped transform the school’s campus and boost our bursary fund.

 The Foundation’s activities are governed by a Board of Trustees which meets three times a year.

 Patron: Jonathan Edwards (OWB)